gillwei/XMAX_rt1172/doc/readme.txt

 Overview
 ========
-The GPIO Example project is a demonstration program that uses the KSDK software to manipulate the general-purpose outputs.
+The Hello World demo application provides a sanity check for the new SDK build environments and board bring up.
+The Hello World demo prints the "Hello World" string to the terminal using the SDK UART drivers.
+The purpose of this demo is to show how to use the UART, and to provide a simple project for debugging and further development.
-The example is supported by the set, clear, and toggle write-only registers for each port output data register.
-The example take turns to shine the LED.
+Note: Please input one character at a time.
+If you input too many characters each time, the receiver may overflow because the low level UART uses simple polling way for receiving.
+If you want to try inputting many characters each time, just define DEBUG_CONSOLE_TRANSFER_NON_BLOCKING in your project to use the advanced debug console utility.

 Toolchain supported
 ===================
-- IAR embedded Workbench  8.50.1
+- IAR embedded Workbench  8.50.9
-- Keil MDK  5.30
+- Keil MDK  5.33
-- MCUXpresso  11.2.0
+- GCC ARM Embedded  9.3.1
-- GCC ARM Embedded  9.2.1
+- MCUXpresso  11.3.0

 Hardware requirements
 =====================